sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 The following rules apply:

-- All parameters support multiple values, using comma (`,`) as separator.
+- All path parameters support multiple values, using comma (`,`) as separator.
-- All parameters offer the option to retrieve all existing values, using the `*` operator.
+- All path parameters offer the option to retrieve all existing values, using the `*` operator.
 - Two additional operators are supported for the version parameter: the `+`, to indicate the latest stable version of an artefact, and `~`, to indicate the latest version of an artefact regardless of its status (draft vs. stable).
 - For all path parameters, the default value is `*`.
 - Default values do not need to be supplied if they are the last element in the path.